aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 ### 3. Create new Lambda and Subscribe to SNS Topic

 The next task is hooking up a Lambda function to an SNS topic.
 One of the features with serverless is that you can specify to subscribe a Lambda function to a topic without having to worry about explicitly creating it.
-Serverless handles that process for you.
-If you want to learn more, you can look <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/events/sns/">here</a>.
+Serverless will handle that process for you.

+A good place to find exampels on how to specify Lambda subscriptions to SNS topics can be found <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/events/sns/">here</a>.

-Lets start by adding in a snippet below the existing <b>RidesHandler</b> lambda function.
-The handler function is in tallyUnicorn.js.
-With that information you should be able to resolve the value of <b>HANDLER_FUNCTION</b>.
+Lets start by adding in a snippet beneath the existing <b>RidesHandler</b> logical grouping.
+The handler function is in "tallyUnicorn.js".
+You should be able to acquire information on the value of <b>HANDLER_FUNCTION</b> by looking in there.
 The topic name can be one of your choosing.

 ```YAML
   UnicornsHandler: